OCA/timesheet/hr_timesheet_invoice_hide_to_invoice/README.rst

 HR Timesheet Invoice Hide To Invoice
 ====================================

+This module was written to prevent users entering timesheet to decide the invoicing rate themselves.
+This is useful in companies where that decision is done by the management.

-This module was written to add a security group to display invoicing rate field on timesheet line or not.
+It adds a security group that controls the visibility of the invoicing rate field on timesheet lines.

-Therefore at the installation of this module, invoicing rate field is hidden for all users
+At installation of this module, the invoicing rate field becomes hidden for all users by default, unless they are added in the "Modify Invoicing Rate On Timesheet Line" group.

 Installation
 ============

-To install this module, you need to:

- * Click on install button
+There is no specific installation instructions for this module.

 Usage
 =====